-Suman is a popular Filipino snack which is commonly served in the mid-afternoon.
+Suman is a popular Filipino snack and EVERYONE likes a piece in the mid-afternoon.

 In this post we'll cover:

 - Rinse the rice until water runs clear then drain.

 - In a wok or heavy pot, combine rice, coconut milk, sugar, and salt.

 - Bring to a boil.
 Simmer for about 30 minutes in medium heat while stirring constantly then reduce to lower heat.

 - Mixture is done when rice becomes very sticky and almost dry.

 - Let the temperature cool down before wrapping.